Pyleks/Milestone-Project-3/README.md

 - Heroku CLI

 ### Branches
-Please note there are a total of 3 branches, but to get the latest up to date, we want to focus on the master branch.
+Please note there are a total of 4 branches, but to get the latest up to date, we want to focus on the master branch.
 - Master
 - Authentication
 - VariableOverhaul
+- Create_Recipe_overhaul

 ### How to Clone and set up the website locally in a few steps
 #### 1. Clone website
 1. Go to [GitHub](https://github.com/Pyleks)
-2. Click Repositories
+2. Click Repositories.
-3. Locate Milestone-Project-3
+3. Locate Milestone-Project-3.
 4. Open [Milestone-Project-3](https://github.com/Pyleks/Milestone-Project-3)
 5. Click the green button clone to download.
 6. Or clone from URL using the following command in terminal: <code>got clone https://github.com/Pyleks/Milestone-Project-3.git</code>